San Antonio Natatorium – Cool Texas Pools

 What features does the San Antonio Natatorium have?

 While the original purpose of the Natatorium was simply to provide inner-city kids with an affordable swimming practice facility, the scope of the pool proved convenient for hosting serious competitions.
+In the late 90’s, major pool repairs closed the pool for several weeks.

 The San Antonio Natatorium boasts the following: